 Determining the liable party is, however, difficult.
 If you are already trying to recover from serious injuries, launching an investigation is the last thing you want to do.
 We understand completely, which is why we encourage you to reach out to a skilled lawyer who can take the burden for you.

 There are few collisions as serious as trucking collisions in Dallas.
 They create devastation and their victims are left to pick up the pieces.
 However, you have the right to demand compensation from the party responsible for your injuries.
-By working with one of our experienced truck accident attorneys at The Lenahan Law Firm, you can rest easy knowing that we are fighting for your rights.
+By working with one of our experienced Dallas unsecured truck cargo accident attorneys at The Lenahan Law Firm, you can rest easy knowing that we are fighting for your rights.
 To speak with a member of our team, call (214) 295-1008 today.

 Contact us to discuss your case and how we can help you get the financial compensation you deserve.